zammad/zammad-user-documentation/extras/github-gitlab-integration.rst

 Link a new issue
    At the top of the ticket pane, select **GitHub / GitLab > Link Issue**, then enter a valid issue URL.

-   .. note:: ⌛ **Linking a new issue can be slow sometimes.**
+Please note that linking a new issue can be slow sometimes.

    .. figure:: /images/extras/issue-trackers/list-and-add-new-issues-to-ticket.gif
       :alt: Screencast showing how to list and add new issues to a ticket